 There are a few things to be aware of before setting off.
 The roads leading to Highertown Farm are narrow so vehicles over 7m long are not permitted.
 All pitches here are on grass but only 8 have electric hook-up and work on a first-come-first-served basis.
 And there is no reception as the site is maintained by a ranger team, so you will need to complete a self-registration on arrival.

-It’s definitely one of the more simple sites to stay at and ideal if you’re really looking to relax.
-If you are interested in visiting, the season runs from May to October.
+It’s definitely one of the simpler sites to stay at - ideal if you’re really looking to relax.

 Address: Highertown Farm, Lansallos, Looe, Cornwall PL13 2PX